-Mining is considered a dirty and has a perception of fostering unsustainable practices.
+Mining is considered a dirty industry and has a perception of fostering unsustainable practices.
 But thanks to some new age mining companies such as OZ Minerals, things are changing for the good.
-In this edition of the fireside chat on the Matrix Forum, the Industrial SIG brings to you an insightful conversation with Michelle Ash, Executive at OZ Minerals, about the challenges and opportunities in applying technology to solve the problems of the mining industry.
+In this edition of the fireside chat on the Matrix Forum, the Industrial SIG brings to you an insightful conversation with Michelle Ash, Technology Executive at OZ Minerals, about the challenges and opportunities in applying technology to solve the problems of the mining industry.

 Michelle heads the technology transformation initiatives at OZ Minerals, a modern mining company based in Australia.
-She has more than 20 years of experience in the mining and sectors with a focus on improvement and change management.
+She has more than 20 years of experience in the mining and manufacturing sectors with a focus on business improvement and change management.
 Prior to OZ Minerals, she was CEO of Dassault Systems GEOVIA software division where she led a growth strategy across the company’s natural resources sector, delivering next-generation solutions through geologic modeling and mining engineering software applications.
 Prior to this, Michelle was Chief Innovation Officer at Barrick Gold.
 She is also the Chair of Global Mining Group and a Board Member of technology start-ups Railveyor and Off World.

 Given the sustainability issues related to the classical industries such as mining, and the perception about this being a polluting and dirty industry, Michelle has some interesting points of view on applying technology and digitization to modernizing the industry.
 She also dived into aspects of how her organization is meandering these challenges and preparing for digital transformation.